GHS Courses

 GHS:3660 Social Environmental Health Risks and Community Engagement 3 s.h.

-Explore how the field of environmental health addresses exposure to social environmental risks and barriers to community engagement; a brief history of environmental health as a field of medicine, epidemiology, and global health; examine ways in which individual risks posed by sociodemographic characteristics, housing structures, adverse climatic conditions, disasters, and injuries at work are affected by marginalization and community engagement.
-Students formulate preliminary research questions and gather data on perceptions of community engagement with health care providers and researchers.
+Addresses central issues of global health such as health disparities, social determinants of health, and health equity across diverse populations through the lens of community and environmental health; examines ways in which individual risks posed by sociodemographic characteristics, housing structures, effects of adverse climatic conditions, disasters, and injuries at work are affected by marginalization and community engagement; formulate preliminary research questions and gather data on perceptions of community engagement with healthcare providers and researchers, developing research projects of their own and/or engaging in community outreach.

 GHS:3700 Development in a Global Context II: Reflections on Real World Interventions 1 s.h.